Aggregate-Intellect/sherpa/docs/How_To/Slack Bot/1_slackbot_workspace.rst

 Run the Slackbot Locally
 ************************
 Next, we will run the slack app project locally.
-The slackapp project is part of this livebook's repository.
-If you haven't done so, follow this guide: :doc:`Run and Develop Sherpa Slackbot <2_run_slackbot>` to set up the livebook repository.
+The slackapp project is part of the Sherpa repository.
+If you haven't done so, follow this guide: :doc:`Run and Develop Sherpa Slackbot <2_run_slackbot>` to set up the repository.

 Connect Slack Bot to the App